ruuda/luculentus/compiling.md

 Compiling
 =========
-For Visual Studio, if you have not done so already, you might need to add the Boost include directories and linker directories to your search paths.
 If you used the gtkmm installer, it will have defined an environment variable that will be used to find the correct directories automatically.

 On Unix-like systems, simply run